mj1999/Social-Media-App/README.md

 ------Social Media Project-----
-This repository contains a social media project developed using Node.js and EJS as the view engine.
+This repository contains a social media project developed using Node.js, EJS as the view engine and mongoDB for the database .
 The project aims to create a web application where users can register, log in, post updates, follow other users, and interact with each other through comments and likes.

 Table of Contents
 -Installation